Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 #### 6.1.10.
 Notes (`notes`)

 The notes are intended to give additional information about arguments that don't warrant the introduction of a new column in the arguments definition.
 This is usually true for notes that are rarely used, where thus the column's fields would be mostly empty.
 Currently, only `"deprecated"` is supported, but this is expected to change.
-This token advises the argparser to treat an argument as deprecated, emitting a warning, when it is given on the command line.
+This token advises the Argparser to treat an argument as deprecated, emitting a warning, when it is given on the command line.
 Since command-line interfaces are prone to change over time, this warning allows you to gradually change your CLI, introducing replacement option names or even removing the functionality prior to removing the argument itself.
 By this, your script's users can slowly adapt to the new CLI.

 #### 6.1.11.
 Help text (`help`)